 Millions of dental patients across the country currently use oral appliances to treat their OSA.
 The American Academy of Sleep Medicine recognizes oral appliance therapy as an approved way to mitigate OSA symptoms.

-If you’re curious about this type of treatment and you need an obstructive sleep apnea oral appliance in Seattle, Dr. Micah Bickel can examine your mouth and obtain the necessary impressions.
+If you’re curious about this type of treatment and you need an obstructive sleep apnea oral appliance, Dr. Micah Bickel can examine your mouth and obtain the necessary impressions.
 Then, once your device is complete, you can go to sleep each night feeling safe and secure, knowing that your appliance will help protect your airway.